utdata/rwd-mastery-assignments/alcohol-sales-tabc/rubric-summer.md

 For Summer 2020, this is all due Friday, Aug.
 14th at 11:59 p.m. except for the editing report due the day before.

 - **Story**: You'll produce an 600-word news story using the data and interviews provided.
 You can include additional sources you contact if you wish, but you also need to use the two sources provided.
 Properly credited published reports or studies are allowed as source material in your story, but the bulk of the story should be built around the provided sources.
 This should be a news story, not a personalized blog post.
 Use Google Docs and share with me as an editor.
 (300 points)
-- **Headline**: A good, news-oriented headline for your story**: (25 points)
+- **Headline**: A good, news-oriented headline for your story.
+(25 points)
 - **Analysis**: You'll turn in any analysis work you've done (Workbench and any other charting tools), regardless if it is used in the story.
 I want all your work.
 (200 points)
-- **Chart** You'll produce at least one publishable chart to go with your story using the tool of your choice.
+- **Chart**: You'll produce at least one publishable chart to go with your story using the tool of your choice.
 This chart needs to have a proper headline, description, legend, annotations and such so that the chart **can be understood outside the context of the story**.
 Include a screenshot and/or link in your story.
 I suggest using Datawrapper for this, but you could also use Flourish or Tableau if you know how (or learn).
 (100 points)
 - **Editing partner**: You'll need to choose an editing partner from class to work with throughout the project and including a line-edit and review of their story and analysis.
 Use Google Docs and share with me.
 (50 points due Aug.
 13 for Summer 2020.)
 - **Promotions**: Two promotional tweets, one geared toward the story and one geared toward a chart.
 You don't have to actually tweet the results, just put them in a Google Doc.
 Include an image that might help draw attention to your tweet.
 This can be in your story file.
 (25 points each)
 - **Diversity statement**: Explain you did or could better add diversity of voice to your story.
 Can also be included with your story file.
 (25 points)